Washington State Laws Protecting Motorcyclists and Bicyclists

 July 28, 2025

 Motorcyclists and bicyclists face unique challenges on the roads, from inattentive drivers to hazardous road conditions.
 In Washington state, these vulnerable road users are afforded special protections under state law.
-At Jeffrey S. Floyd & Associates, PLLC, located in Kent, WA, we understand how important these laws are for safeguarding the well-being of those who ride on two wheels.
+At Floyd Personal Injury Law Group, located in Kent, WA, we understand how important these laws are for safeguarding the well-being of those who ride on two wheels.
 Knowing the rights and legal protections that motorcyclists and bicyclists have can help reduce accidents and ensure accountability when collisions do occur.

 Vulnerable User Law: A Shield for Cyclists and Pedestrians